 Online only!
 (Click here.)
 In office, we can only accept Cash, Check, or Money Orders for payments.
 However, we do offer ACH (Automatic Clearing House) withdrawals from your bank account.
 If you are interested in this service, come in to our office with a voided check and fill out an application form.
 You can also download and print the application here.

 All bills are printed and mailed out every month the very next work day after the 15th (the date that all bills are due every month.)
 If you did not receive your bill within a couple of weeks after the 15th, feel free to call our office to find out the balance owed.

 We normally do not estimate water readings.
-However; there are occasions where our Water Department is unable to access the meters or the outside readers.
-Such times consist of either inclement weather (snow/ice), unable to access due to fence, dog, shrubbery, vehicles, or any other kind of obstructions, or a broken meter that is inside the residence.
+However; there are occasions where our Water Department is unable to get a reading.
+Such times consist of either a broken meter, inclement weather (snow/ice), unable to access due to fence, dog, shrubbery, vehicles, or any other kind of obstructions.

-The national average water usage for one person per month is 2,500 gallons.
+The national average water usage for one person per month is 2,000 gallons.
 Depending on the resident's lifestyle and/or appliances, the usage can vary.
-If you feel that your usage is higher than the national average consumption, you may call the Clerk's Office (574-457-3216) and schedule an appointment to have someone meet you at the residence to check for a possible leak.
+If you feel that your usage is higher than the national average consumption, you may call the Clerk's Office (574-457-3216) and schedule an appointment to have someone meet you at the residence to check your meter and/or get a datalog.